Graffioh/graffioh/portfolio/blog/2024/04-20-In-the-making-of-my-first-webshite.md

 - _Fixed Time_: it was a simple timer.
 When it arrived at the end, the best offerer would get the auction.

 The decision was made to manage the Fixed Time auction timer sort of "frontend-wise", by calculating how much time was left client-side.
-Only when the timer finished, a request to the backend was made to set the attribute setOver for that auction to true.
+Only when the timer finished, a request to the backend was made to set the attribute "isOver" for that auction to true.

 However, for the English and Descending auctions, as they needed to be real-time, a client-side approach was not an option.
 Instead, the timer was handled with a scheduled task backend-wise.
 While this solution may not be the most optimal for scaling, it worked.